-Looking after your mental health is as important as your physical health.
+Looking after your mental health is as important as your physical wellness hence the need of learning how to cope with stress during the covid-19

 Fears about Covid-19 can take an emotional toll, especially if you’re already living with an anxiety disorder.
 But you’re not powerless or alone.
 We are all in this together.